-- 264. There would be no new costs to the Welsh Government from this option initially, as constraints on government spending are likely to remain.
+- 323. There would be no new costs to the Welsh Government from this option initially, as constraints on government spending are likely to remain.
 It is envisaged that this may restrict the overall funding on substance misuse to nearly £50m.
 This includes £32m from the Welsh Government's Substance Misuse Action Fund to tackle these harms, £22.6m of which goes to seven area planning boards, which commission substance misuse services for their region.
-A further £17.1m is ring-fenced for substance misuse services within the health boards' discretionary allocation. - 265.
+A further £17.1m is ring-fenced for substance misuse services within the health boards' discretionary allocation in 2017/18 and this has increased to over £18m in 2018/19. - 324.
 As a result of a re-alignment of resources to reflect a greater priority of alcohol-related education programmes and treatment services for people with alcohol use disorders, there is likely to be an impact on other services, particularly drug misuse programmes (as well as a potential for increased drug use if drug-related education programmes are cut back).
-Furthermore, as education programmes are considered to be of limited effectiveness at reducing overall consumption when used in isolation,203 we do not believe these actions alone will be sufficient to reduce excessive alcohol consumption and address the harm associated with alcohol misuse - there are likely to be increased costs over time as alcohol misuse continues despite recent evidence of some decline in Existing resources provided to substance consumption. misuse commissioners and providers would continue and eventually an increase in overall budgets may be needed, particularly for treatment services, if patterns of harmful and hazardous drinking continue and are not otherwise addressed. - 266.
-While actions recommended by the Night Time Economy Framework may have some effect on consumption levels, they are not specifically targeted at harmful and hazardous drinkers and so the impact of falling consumption on harm may be smaller.
-As a result, the costs to the NHS in Wales are unlikely to fall significantly. - 267.
-There would be no additional costs to local authorities from this option. - 268.
-In order to strengthen the policy position on alcohol, the Welsh Government will continue to lobby the UK Government to use all available levers to reduce harmful and hazardous drinking.
+Furthermore, as education programmes are considered to be of limited effectiveness at reducing overall consumption when used in isolation, 267 we do not believe these actions alone will be sufficient to reduce excessive alcohol consumption and address the harm associated with alcohol misuse - there are likely to be increased costs over time as alcohol misuse continues despite recent evidence of some decline in consumption.
+Existing resources provided to substance misuse commissioners and providers would continue and eventually an increase in overall budgets may be needed, particularly for treatment services, if patterns of hazardous and harmful drinking continue and are not otherwise addressed. - 325.
+While actions recommended by the Night Time Economy Framework may have some effect on consumption levels, they are not specifically targeted at hazardous and harmful drinkers and so the impact of falling consumption on harm may be smaller.
+As a result, the costs to the NHS in Wales are unlikely to fall significantly. - 326.
+There would be no additional costs to local authorities from this option. - 327.
+In order to strengthen the policy position on alcohol, the Welsh Government will continue to lobby the UK Government to use all available levers to reduce hazardous and harmful drinking.
 If the Welsh Government successfully lobbied the UK government for an increase in alcohol duties, there would be an increase in cost to all consumers, whether moderate or heavy drinkers, as any price increase would affect all alcoholic drinks (both off and on-trade).
 The only exception would be if retailers chose to absorb the increased cost themselves rather than pass on to the consumer (as long as they could do so without violating the ban on below-cost sales).
-For retailers of higher-cost products, which would not be affected by the below-cost ban (for example, in the on- trade), or where alcohol is used as a loss-leader,204 for example in supermarkets, this could result in higher costs to retailers, without the desired impact on consumption levels.
+For retailers of higher-cost products, which would not be affected by the below-cost ban (for example, in the on- trade), or where alcohol is used as a loss-leader, for example in supermarkets, this could result in higher costs to retailers, without the desired impact on consumption levels.

-203 WHO (2009) Evidence for the Effectiveness and Cost Effectiveness of Interventions to Reduce Alcohol-Related Harm.
+&lt;sup>267 WHO (2009) Evidence for the Effectiveness and Cost Effectiveness of Interventions to Reduce Alcohol-Related Harm.
 WHO Regional Office for Europe.

-269. Further preventative measures, including increased education and public awareness campaigns may have a small, long-term impact on alcohol consumption and harm; increased measures should result in reductions in alcohol-related crime and disorder.
+328. Further preventative measures, including increased education and public awareness campaigns may have a small, long-term impact on alcohol consumption and harm; increased measures should result in reductions in alcohol-related crime and disorder.
 Targeting treatment at people who misuse alcohol can produce results in reduced harm to individuals.
 These benefits are long-term and difficult to quantify or add a monetary value to at this stage.